AllenNeuralDynamics/lamf-analysis-sipe/README.md

 - windows 10 operating system
 - pydantic-settings

-Parametrization is determined via `pydantic-settings`, so a `.env` file can be used to further parametrize tests. [^1]
+Parametrization[^1] is determined via `pydantic-settings`, so a `.env` file can be used to further parametrize tests.

 To run all tests